Alethio36/mediastack/docs/roadmap.md

      users, keeping watch history; Audiobookshelf/Kavita match by username) — test the Jellyfin LDAP takeover of an existing user first.
   First milestone: the gate in front of the panel and Apprise.
-- **Email server for authentik** *(later)* — self-service password reset and invitation e-mails.
-Until then invite links are copied by hand and passwords reset by the admin.
+- **Email server for authentik** *(later)* — the standard for what email is used for: (1) a user resets their own forgotten password, (2) `invite` can e-mail the link, (3) authentik's own update notices reach its admins.
+Nothing else (no marketing, no digests).
+Email is already required at sign-up, so every account is ready for it.
+Until then invite links are copied by hand and passwords are reset by the admin.
 - Post-migration hardening: move the panel off LAN-open once SSO lands; phase-2 sudo narrowing (read-only verbs drop root); staging→production certs once a box stops being a test box.